Frequently Asked Questions (FAQ)

 - Wall surface temperature rise does not exceed a specified temperature above ambient

-- Explosion hazards are not observed during the test
+- Safety hazards are not observed during the test

 A number of mitigation measures will also be implemented to further reduce risk from fire.
 These include: